Ph/APh/EE/BE 118 ab

 Physics of Measurement

-This course explores the fundamental underpinnings of experimental measurements from the perspectives of coupling, responsivity, noise, backaction, and information.
-Its overarching goal is to enable students to develop intuition about, and to critically evaluate, a diversity of real measurement systems - and to provide a framework for estimating the ultimate and practical limits to information that can be extracted from them.
-Topics will include physical signal transduction and responsivity, fundamental noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlation methods.
-The first term will cover the essential fundamental underpinnings, while topics in second term will focus their application to high frequency, microwave, and fast time-domain measurements where distributed approaches become imperative.
-The second term (in alternate years) may focus on topics that include either measurements at the quantum limit, biosensing and biological interfaces, of functional brain imaging.
+This course explores the fundamental underpinnings of experimental measurements from the perspectives of information, noise, coupling, responsivity, and backaction.
+Its overarching goal is to enable students to develop intuition about a diversity of real measurement systems and the means to critically evaluate them.
+This involves developing a standard framework for estimating the ultimate and practical limits to information that can be extracted from a real measurement system.
+Topics will include the fundamental nature of information and signals, physical signal transduction and responsivity, the physical origin of noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlation methods.
+The first term will cover the essential underpinnings, while second-term topics will vary year-by-year according to interest.
+Among possible Ph118 b topics are: high frequency, microwave, and fast time-domain measurements; biological interfaces and biosensing; the physics of functional brain imaging; and quantum measurement.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only

 authoritative source of information about course offerings, option requirements, graduation requirements,